mvysny/photocloud-frame-slideshow/docs/faq.md

 Typically you open the list of installed apps, find PhotoCloud and you can find the permissions there.
 However, this may differ on certain phones; please follow your phone's permission manager tutorial to review the permissions.

+NOTE: Unfortunately for some phones/Android versions PhotoCloud won't start on boot-up.
+Please see [Issue #176](https://github.com/mvysny/photocloud-frame-slideshow/issues/176) for more details.

 ## Launching PhotoCloud from Tasker

 You can use the Tasker app to run PhotoCloud in any way you need.
 Simply configure Tasker